- What Holocaust images or texts have had the biggest impact on you and why?

-- Now, write a poem reflecting on your experience of the poem or drawing.
-Comment on the most important new ideas / concepts/ insights or what you may never forget after reading the poem or viewing the art.
-Do consider writing about what the poem reveals to you about the nature of violence, genocide, or human behavior, or you may simply wish to write a list of the questions that the poem raises for you.
+- Write a poem reflecting on your experience of the poem or drawing.
+Comment on the most important new ideas, concepts, or insights gained after reading the poem or viewing the art.
+Do consider writing about what the poem reveals to you about the nature of violence, genocide, or human behaviour.
+You may simply wish to write a list of the questions that the poem raises for you.
 Notice how your list of questions becomes a poem, too.

-Postcards were sent from the concentration camp Theresienstadt in Czechoslovakia, but there were many very strict regulations:
+Postcards were sent from the Theresienstadt camp in Czechoslovakia, but there were many strict regulations:

 Source: The Center for Holocaust and Genocide Studies, University of Minnesota

-Create a postcard sharing an image and poem that made an impact on you, explaining how it made an impact.
+Create a postcard sharing an image and poem that made an impact on you, explaining the impact.
 The postcard can have no more than 15 lines.
 Send the postcard to someone else with whom you would like to share your reflections about the Holocaust.

-As a way of responding to the Holocaust as a classroom community, select an image or phrase from the poetry that touched you and helped you to begin to see the Holocaust in a new and unique way.
+As a way of responding to the Holocaust as a classroom community, select an image or phrase from the poetry that affected you and helped you see the Holocaust in a new way.
 Record these images on large sheets of paper around the classroom.

-In groups of three, create a series of three tableaux (frozen images) to depict the words, phrases or images that most moved you.
-Each person in the group will contribute one word, phrase or image and all three people will create the tableau of each word.
+In groups of three, create a series of three tableaux (frozen images) to depict the words, phrases, and images that moved you the most.
+Each person in the group will contribute one word, phrase, and image and all three people will create the tableau of each word.
 Share with your group the source of your words and the history or narrative that accompanies the reason for your selection.
 You will need to create the transitions between the three tableaux, as well as titles for all three tableaux that your group creates.

 Poems and Images

 You are asked to pair a photograph or painting with an appropriate poem.
-For example, you could pair renowned Yiddish poet, Abraham Sutzkever’s “A Cartload of Shoes” poem with a photograph of the piles of shoes left behind by the victims of the Nazis (USHMM).
+For example, you could pair Abraham Sutzkever’s “A Cartload of Shoes” poem with a photograph of the piles of shoes left behind by the victims of the Nazis.

-- Gather lines from all the Holocaust pieces that affected you and your classmates the most, in order to create a found poem.
-Select words, lines or phrases from the Holocaust material you have been studying (e.g., poetry, novels, historical or background information about the Holocaust or genocide) and transform the text into a poem.
-Draw on words, phrases or full quotations that are particularly meaningful or directed you toward new insights.
+- Gather lines from the Holocaust poems that affected you and your classmates the most in order to create a found poem.
+Select words, lines, or phrases from the Holocaust material you have been studying (e.g., poetry, novels, historical information about the Holocaust) and transform the text into a poem.
+Draw on words, phrases, or full quotations that are particularly meaningful.

 - Prepare a list of 15-20 different words or phrases from your source materials so that you have lots of ideas from which to choose when composing your poems.
 You can trade lists and describe the themes or main ideas you see in your partner’s list.

-- You should decide on the order of the lines to create their new poem.
-Write all of the words and phrases on individual slips of paper, so that the words or phrases can be moved around easily until you and your classmates can solve your found poem.
-In small groups, you can negotiate how to rearrange the words, repeat, eliminate or add words that will help the research text transform into a poem.
+- You should decide on the order of the lines to create the new poem.
+Write all of the words and phrases on individual slips of paper so that the words or phrases can be moved around easily until you and your classmates can finalize your found poem.
+In small groups, you can negotiate how to rearrange the words, repeat, eliminate, or add words that will help the research text transform into a poem.
 You can also consider the following as you create your found poems:

 - Will you use key words to start or end the lines?